AdiThakker/AdiThakker.github.io/_posts/2020-05-12-Setting-up-comments.md

 ## Cons

 - Comments stored on in a third-party service.
 This might be a big one depdending on your usage.
-Since this is a personal blog, its not much of an issue for me.
+Since this is a personal blog and i am just getting started, its not much of an issue for me.
 - Limited control over the user experience, look and feel, data, and <B>privacy</B>.
 - Moving your comments to a different solution could be involved as the data is hosted with third-party.

-## Other Considerations
+## Other Thoughts

+If using Disqus starts to become a issue, i might move to Staticman as i was keenly considering it in first place.